Two students graduate from Basic Law Enforcement Training

 By: Mike Gavin

-SPINDALE (Sept.
-29, 2020) – Two students recently graduated from the Basic Law Enforcement Training (BLET) program at Isothermal Community College after completing nearly ten months of training.
+SPINDALE (June 15, 2022) – Two students graduated from the Basic Law Enforcement Training (BLET) program at Isothermal Community College on Tuesday evening after completing nearly ten months of training.

-The students who earned a graduation certificate for the 673-hour training program are Charles S. Dobbins and Catherine J. Dubois.
+The students who earned a graduation certificate for the 660-hour training program are Xavier T. Christman and Robert Mitchel Ives.